 mother's blood are sent across the placenta to the fetus.
 The enriched blood flows

-through the umbilical cord to the liver and splits into 3 branches.
-The blood then
+through the umbilical cord to the liver and splits into three branches.
+The blood

 reaches the inferior vena cava.
 This is a major vein connected to the heart.
 Most

 this blood is sent through the ductus venosus.
 This is also a shunt that lets highly

 oxygenated blood bypass the liver to the inferior vena cava and then to the right

 of the heart.
 A small amount of this blood goes straight to the liver to give it the